| Woodworking Home Page | Next Item | Previous Item | Bedroom | Plesums Home Page |

 ![]() |

 This design can be adapted for any size bed, including custom sizes.
 In this case a queen size mattress was used, 60 inches wide and 80 inches long.
 The 3 inch thick foundation has sides that provide a "box" to hold the mattress, about 62 by 82 inches, giving room to tuck sheets and blankets under the edge of the mattress.
 (The 3 rail supports on each side take part of this space).
-The rail design assumes a mattress about 10 to 12 inches thick, a common thickness, but some of the new mattresses are dramatically thicker, and would require some adjustments to the design.
+The width of the two rails (3 inches each in this case) plus the height of the sides, above the foundation, should be just less than the thickness of the mattress, so that the rails are just below the surface of the mattress when lowered.
+This bed is designed for a mattress about 12 inches thick, a common thickness, but some of the new mattresses are dramatically thicker, and would require some adjustments to the design.
+The side rails of the mattress box extend beyond the head of the mattress, to fit in supports inside the headboard/bookcase.
+Thus the mattress box is a total of 8 feet long.

-The bed could be built very close to the floor, or with the traditional 7-8 inches clearance under the bed (which would leave the top of the mattress about 22-23 inches high since a box spring is not normally required), or so the top of the mattress could be at the normal bed height (28 to 30 inches), or even taller.
+The bed could be built very close to the floor, or with the traditional 7-8 inches clearance under the bed (which would leave the top of the mattress about 22-23 inches high since a box spring is not normally required), or higher so the top of the mattress could be at the normal bed height (28 to 30 inches), or even taller.
+This bed was built with 15 inches clearance to allow a trundle bed to be stored under the bed; the family found this height very desirable.

 The wood can be selected to match other furniture in the home... cherry, pecan, walnut, maple, oak, or any of the other furniture wood choices.